Amr-Abdelbar/remocritic/README.md

 # MY FINAL PROJECT (RemoCritic)
-RemoCritic (Remote Critic cause Remote Coders, get it? ;D) is a review aggregator similar to MetaCritic.
+RemoCritic (Remote Critic cause Remote Coders, get it?) is a review aggregator similar to MetaCritic.

 - What does it do?
 It aggregates videogame reviews and displays an average rating based on those

 - What is the "new feature" which you have implemented that we haven't seen before?
-Example: "Chart drawing library graphs the user data"

 ## Prerequisites
 Did you add any additional modules that someone needs to install (for instance anything in Python that you `pip install-ed`)?

-- Matplotlib
 - Flask

 ## Project Checklist